ytakefuji/openai/README.md

 Assume that the probability of individual with disease is 0.065 and non-infected population probability is 0.935.

 Assume the true positive rate of testing is 0.991 and the false positive rate is 0.0005.
-Formulated the probability of detecting someone is positive: P(x,y) where x and y are the false positive rate and the true positive rate respectively.
+Formulate the probability of detecting someone is positive: P(x,y) where x and y are the false positive rate and the true positive rate respectively.

 # Challenging EXAMPLES